jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 CVs are associated with content objects in the following ways:

-- INDEXING:
+- INDEXING: saying what something is about in maximalist fashion, identifying what’s discussed and where it’s discussed; using controlled vocabulary, thesaurus, authority file; using an indexing language with indexing terms
     - vs KEYWORDS: words that emerge as important from a content object
-- METADATA:
+    - vs TAGGING: saying what something is about in summary fashion, with keywords; also allows for grassroots view of what something’s about
-- CATALOGING: describing
+- CATALOGING: describing with subject headings
+    - subheadings
+    - postcoordinated
+    - precoordinated
     - CLASSIFYING/CATEGORIZING?

-???

-- Support indexing with a controlled vocabulary, thesaurus, and/or authority file
-- Support retrieval with faceted taxonomies and thesauri
-- Support navigation with hierarchical taxonomies

-???

-- Cataloging & subject headings
-- Indexing: saying what something is about in maximalist fashion, identifying what’s discussed and where it’s discussed
-- Tagging: saying what something is about in summary fashion, with keywords; also allows for grassroots view of what something’s about
 - Categorizing: allocate something into one of existing categories, vs creating categories???
 - Classifying: https://pdfs.semanticscholar.org/774e/ab27b22aa92dfaa9aeeeafbe845058e85f58.pdf
+- METADATA:
+- NAVIGATION:
+    - with hierarchical taxonomies
+    - with a pick list
+    - faceted taxonomies
+- RETRIEVAL:
-- Faceted taxonomies
+    - faceted taxonomies and thesauri

-Insofar as they overlap, KSOs have all the uses of CVs detailed above and may additionally serve as navigation structures.
+    - p.
+19 of ANSI/NISO Z39.19

 ### KOS by structure

 In order of increasing complexity:

 - List
 - Synring/synset
+- Taxonomy AKA hierarchy AKA tree structure:
+    - top-down
+    - Broader term (BT)
+    - Broader term (generic) (BTG)
+    - Broader term (instance) (BTI)
+    - Broader term (partitive) (BTP)
+    - Narrower term (NT)
+    - Narrower term (generic) (NTG)
+    - Narrower term (instance) (NTI)
+    - Narrower term (partitive) (NTP)
+    - sibling
+    - generic posting
+    - up-posting/autoposting
+    - top term (TT)
-- Taxonomy/hierarchy
+    - node label
-- Faceted taxonomies
+- Faceted taxonomies:
+    - bottom-up
+    - multiple views of same info, based on attributes
+    - usually used for navigation
+    - CVs may be presented by facets
+    - facets may be/use CVs
+- Polyhierarchy
 - Thesaurus
+    - related term (RT)
+    - associative relationship
+    - equivalence relationship
+    - hierarchical relationship
+    - cross-reference
+    - category
+    - reciprocity
+    - a/symmetric relationship
 - [Ontology/graph]

-### KOS by contribution to IR

-A controlled vocabulary (the product) or vocabulary control (the process) improves information retrieval by:

-- p.
-19 of ANSI/NISO Z39.19
+    - Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
+In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic"

 ### KOS, exhaustive

 - Term lists (authority files, glossaries, dictionaries, and gazetteers, controlled vocabularies [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
 - Classifications and categories (subject headings, classification schemes, hierarchical AKA nested taxonomies, categorization schemes)
 - Relationship lists (thesauri [good for representing a very large controlled vocabulary], semantic networks, ontologies)
-    - Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
-In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic"

 - Reference works: Reference works are usually referred to for particular pieces of information, rather than read beginning to end.
 Reference works include dictionaries, thesauruses, encyclopedias, almanacs, bibliographies, and catalogs.
     - Dictionary:
         - A collection of words in one or more specific languages, often arranged alphabetically, which may include information on definitions, usage, etymologies, phonetics, pronunciations, translation, etc.